Silver Dollar City is Fun for All Ages

 Seasonal performers are featured during festivals.
 Held at various venues, show lovers and music fans will find great country music, Cajun tunes, storytelling and more during a visit.

 During seasonal festivals, visitors will experience Silver Dollar City in a whole new way.
 With at least eight different festival through out the year, no two adventures are alike!
-Kicking off the year with The Festival of Wonder, there is a surprise in store for everyone that visits.
-Other festivals include: Bluegrass and BBQ, Star-Spangled Summer, Moonlight Madness, Southern Gospel Picnic, Country Music, Harvest Festival and the world famous An Old Time Christmas.
+Kick off the year by exploring the thrills of over 40 different rides during Spring Ride Days!
+Next in line is the all new Street Fest, which features incredible outdoor entertainers throughout the park and delicious culinary delights.
+Other festivals include: Bluegrass and BBQ, Star-Spangled Summer, Moonlight Madness, Southern Gospel Picnic, Country Music, Harvest Festival featuring Craft Days and Pumpkins in the City and the world famous An Old Time Christmas.
 Pick your favorite or come experience them all, Silver Dollar City is the place to make memories worth repeating!

 At this 1880’s-style theme park, rides are only part of the fun.
 With 100 local craftsmen on-site demonstrating 1880s craft techniques and practices, Silver Dollar City celebrates craftsmanship and the hardworking-spirit of the Ozarks and is even proclaimed by the US Congress as The Home of American Craftsmanship.
 You’ll find blacksmiths, glassblowers, candy-makers, furniture-makers, and even potters practicing their trades throughout the park, along with a wealth of other demonstrating craftsmen.
 Plus, plenty of opportunities to find unique souvenirs and gifts made right in front of your eyes at the park.